rossbm/udacity-ml-capstone/README.md

 *  Windows: ```activate capstone```
 *  macOs and Linux: ```source activate capstone```

-As a final step, please intstall xgboost into this environment.
-Please see http://xgboost.readthedocs.io/en/latest/build.html#windows-binaries for OS specific instructions.

 After this has been completed, you can activate Jupyter Notebook by typing ```jupyter notebook``` into your shell.
 You can then explore the notebooks.
 The notebooks are ordered.
 They can be run in or out of sequence.
 If you run a later notebook without having run an earlier one, the prerequisite files will be created.

 Project Organization